catacomb-ai/catacomb/README.md

 One an image has been created with `catacomb build`, the `catacomb push` command can be run to push this image to Docker and produce an upload url.
 If you are logged into your account on [beta](https://beta.catacomb.ai), you can simply enter this url in to finish uploading the system to your profile.

 #### External Dependencies
 Additional external dependencies can be installed by specifying a `catacomb.sh` bash file to run on the created image.
-This file is automatically detected during the `catacomb build` process.
+This file is detected during the `catacomb build` process.

 ## License
 MIT